Elga Ruth Wasserman: Recognition

 Since 1995, the Yale Department of Women's, Gender, and Sexuality Studies has honored Wasserman and a student with the Elga Wasserman Award, which is "given to a senior who has shown extraordinary commitment to the advancement of social justice and gender equality at Yale College.”

 In 2021, the Yale Women Faculty Forum initiated the Elga R. Wasserman Courage, Clarity, and Leadership Award, honoring a Yale woman "who has demonstrated tremendous courage, clarity, and leadership in their community service.
 The award recognizes the important contributions of women faculty and staff who are committed to building equity, diversity, and inclusion and have excelled in articulating and advancing the highest aspirations of the entire Yale community.
 This award is named after Elga Ruth Wasserman, whose trailblazing career in the University’s administration and extraordinary advocacy on behalf of Yale women in the early years of coeducation continues to inspire future champions of gender equity and diversity in higher education.”

 The first recipient of the Elga Wasserman award was Dr. Stephnie Spangler (MD), Clinical Professor of OB/GYN at the Medical School, Vice Provost for Health Affairs and Academic Integrity and University Title IX Coordinator.

+In 2023, to recognize her role as a "champion" for women students, Yale University commissioned a portrait of Elga Wasserman by artist Brenda Zlamany.
+During a portrait-unveiling ceremony, Yale president Peter Salovey announced that the portrait would go on permanent display in Bass Library, one of the most actively used libraries on campus.